crateio/distutils2/docs/source/install/index.rst

 .. topic:: Abstract

-   This document describes the Python Distribution Utilities ("Distutils") from the end-user's point-of-view, describing how to extend the capabilities of a standard Python installation by building and installing third-party Python modules and extensions.
+   This document describes the Python Distribution Utilities ("Distutils2") from the end-user's point-of-view, describing how to extend the capabilities of a standard Python installation by building and installing third-party Python modules and extensions.